Investor Experience

 Each order appears as a card showing:

-* Offering name (link back to the offering page)
+* Offering name (link back to the Invest Page)

 * Reference code